Readers Question: How important is the budget deficit?

 1. It depends on when the deficit occurs.
 Basic Keynesian analysis suggests that a rise in the budget deficit during a recession is a good thing.
 In a recession, private sector spending falls and saving rises – leading to unused resources.
 Government borrowing is a way of utilising these unused savings and ‘kickstarting’ the economy.
 The deficit spending can help promote higher growth, which will enable higher tax revenues and the deficit will fall over time.
 If you try to balance the budget in a recession, you can make the recession deeper.
 Austerity can be self-defeating.

 However, if the deficit occurs during a period of strong economic growth, then the government deficit will be crowding out the private sector.
-Government borrowing will reduce private sector investment and spending, and you could argue the government spending is more inefficient than the private sector.
+Government borrowing will reduce private sector investment and spending, and you could argue that government spending is more inefficient than the private sector.
 One example is India.
 In 2012, the Indian economy was growing quickly, but the budget deficit was 5.5% of GDP.
 In this economic circumstance, India would be advised to be reducing the budget deficit

 2. It depends on why you are borrowing.
 If the government borrowed to invest in improving infrastructure, it might be able to overcome market failure and improve the productive capacity of the economy.
 The return from public sector investment may be greater than the cost of borrowing, and so in the long-term the economy benefits from government borrowing and investment (like a firm borrowing to invest in a new factory).
-However, if the government borrows and mis-spends the money or spends it on transfer payment, there may be a very limited increase in productive capacity.
+However, if the government borrows and misspends the money or spends it on transfer payments, there may be a very limited increase in productive capacity.

 3. It depends on the cost of borrowing

 In certain circumstances, the cost of government borrowing falls.
 In a recession/liquidity trap, the private sector often wants to buy government bonds because they like the ‘security’ of buying safe government assets.
 This causes a fall in bond yields and makes the cost of borrowing lower.
 This becomes a better time to borrow money because it’s cheaper and reflects there is high demand for buying government debt.
-In 2012, countries with large budget deficits – UK, US and Japan – also had very low bond yields, suggesting that the market had strong demand for buying bonds (low bond yields were also helped by policy of quantitative easing) The fall in government bond yields also shows the private sector don’t want to invest in private sector projects, and therefore in the absence of private sector investment and spending, the government needs to fill in the gap.
+In 2012, countries with large budget deficits – UK, US and Japan – also had very low bond yields, suggesting that the market had strong demand for buying bonds (low bond yields were also helped by the policy of quantitative easing) The fall in government bond yields also shows the private sector don’t want to invest in private sector projects, and therefore in the absence of private sector investment and spending, the government needs to fill in the gap.

 In the case of the Eurozone, borrowing has been much more difficult.
 Bond yields have increased, despite lower budget deficits.
 This is because it is more difficult to borrow within the framework of a single currency.
-There is no Central Bank to act as lender of last resort and there were liquidity fears over the PIIGS countries.
+There is no Central Bank to act as the lender of last resort and there were liquidity fears over the PIIGS countries.
 This caused bond yields to rise rapidly.
 Because of the nature of the Eurozone, budget deficits have become more problematic.
 Eurozone economies have greater pressure to keep low budget deficits.
-Otherwise they are more likely to see rising bond yields.
+Otherwise, they are more likely to see rising bond yields.
 If they weren’t in the Euro and had an independent Central Bank, the deficit would be less problematic than it is.